What is Plesk?

 How do I enable Plesk on my domain?

-For instruction on enabling Plesk for your domain, please visit our support article How do I add Plesk Onyx to my domain?
+For instruction on enabling Plesk for your domain, please visit our support article How do I add Plesk to my domain?

 Which operating systems is Plesk running on?